 -Instant yeast - in my recipe I used 7g (1pkt) active dry yeast, those are easily available at your grocery store.
 Using fresh yeast is perfectly fine, 7g dry yeast equals 17g fresh yeast.

 -Plain yoghurt- greek yoghurt works well as it is a bit thicker.
 If you make your own yoghurt, hang it in the muslin cloth a bit longer.
 You can learn about yoghurt making here.

 -salt and sugar

 -Butter, sesame seeds and coriander- these are ingredients needed to make the sesame butter to brush the naan with.
 I couldn't find any Nigella seeds so decided to use white sesame seeds instead which worked out quite well.

 For the Dough, mix the dry yeast with warm water and sugar.
 Leave for 15 minutes.

-In a bowl mix the flour, salt and baking powder.
+In a bowl mix the flour and salt.
 Make a well in the centre, add yoghurt and melted butter.